ServiceNowDevProgram/example-instancescan-checks/README.md

 Recommendation to provide alternate/default value when calling gs.getProperty() to avoid errors if the property is not set.

 ## Category: Security
+##Check Mandatory fields on incident
+This check is used to find mandatory fields on incident

 ### Avoid using setBasicAuth for REST messages
 It is possible to script REST messages directly.
 When doing so, using the .setBasicAuth method is considered a security risk.
 Doing so, the username and password are entered - unprotected - in server side scripting.